Multilingual

 404 Page Translation

 Alpha provides a custom 404 error page.
-If your site is multilingual or in a different language, then copy the default English 404.en.html (alpha/layouts/404.en.html) into your site’s root layouts/ folder and rename it using the language code.
+If your site is multilingual or in a different language, then copy the default English 404.en.html (themes/alpha/layouts/404.en.html) into your site’s root layouts/ folder and rename it using the language code.

 For example for Spanish: